Call for Abstracts

 Residents and fellows in training are encouraged to submit their work for The Claude Organ Resident Paper Competition.
 Abstracts should be identified for this category at the time of submission.
 There is a cash prize for the winner.
 Additionally all residents and fellows who are presenting, and who are in an ACGME approved residency program, are all eligible for the CORRA.

-A poster session and rounds with the professor will be held (date TBD).
+A poster session and rounds with the professor will be held Friday, April 26th.
 Posters should be no larger than 4' x 6' and formatted for a display board.
 Posters should be hung prior to the poster session and presenters are expected to be present to discuss their work, which includes a 3-minute presentation and 2-minute question and answer.

 Authors of both papers and poster may submit a complete manuscript at the meeting to the Publications Committee.
 Manuscripts must conform to the Guide for Authors of the American Journal of Surgery, Submission of manuscripts is not required, but is encouraged.